Duration ~9 hours

 From here, we’ll continue on foot.
-So, once we geared up with crampons and helmets, we’ll start to walk up to the ice!
-The hike is a thrilling journey across a wondrous glacial landscape that will provide memories that will last a lifetime.
+So, once we gear up with crampons and helmets, we’ll start to walk up to the ice!
+This hike is a thrilling journey across a wondrous glacial landscape that will provide memories that will last a lifetime.
 You can expect one of the best panoramas in the world, dotted with mountain peaks, other glaciers, and dramatic volcanoes.

-Glaciers never stop moving and in doing so generate a remarkable landscape of winding crevasses, deep moulins, dramatic ice sculptures, and ancient icefalls.
-Look up and you’ll see Hvannadalshnúkur, Iceland’s tallest peak, towering above the remarkable scene.
-We guarantee that you’ll take some great photos and leave with a profound sense of awe at just how majestic nature can be!
+Glaciers are constantly moving and generate a remarkable landscape of winding crevasses, deep moulins, dramatic ice sculptures, and ancient icefalls.
+Look up and see Hvannadalshnúkur, Iceland’s tallest peak, towering above the remarkable scene.
+We guarantee that you’ll take some great photos and leave a profound sense of awe at just how majestic nature can be!

 Your expert guide will point out the fascinating patterns that have been cut into the landscape by the glacier.
 They’ll also tell you about how glaciers form and warn you about some of the bleak predictions for their future.

-This highly-popular trip is called the Glacier Grand Slam for good reason.
+This highly-popular trip is called the Glacier Grand Slam for a good reason.
 It’s a brilliant combination of the most thrilling adventures a glacier can offer: a glacier hike and a scenic boat ride across a glacial lagoon.
-This epic tour is sure to tick a few boxes on your bucket list!
+This epic tour will undoubtedly tick a few boxes on your bucket list!
 Join us!

 The meeting point depends on which option is chosen during the booking process.
-If you have chosen Jökulsárlón you will need to meet your guide at the Jökulsárlón parking lot, no later then 09:45 AM.
-If you have chosen Fjallsárlón you will need to me...)
+If you have chosen Jökulsárlón, you will need to meet your guide at the Jökulsárlón parking lot no later than 09:45 AM.
+If you have chosen Fjallsárlón, you will need to m...)

 The meeting point depends on which option is chosen during the booking process.
-If you have chosen Jökulsárlón you will need to meet your guide at the Jökulsárlón parking lot, no later then 09:45 AM.
-If you have chosen Fjallsárlón you will need to meet your guide at the Fjallsárlón parking lot, no later then 09:30 AM.
+If you have chosen Jökulsárlón, you will need to meet your guide at the Jökulsárlón parking lot no later than 09:45 AM.
+If you have chosen Fjallsárlón, you will need to meet your guide at the Fjallsárlón parking lot no later than 09:30 AM.

 Duration: Boat ride: 90 minutes (45 min in the boat); Glacier hike: approximately 3.5 hours Shoe size: Please note that children must have at least a size EUR 35 to partake in the glacier hike.
 This is because our crampons (necessary for the glacier ...)